• Skip to main content

 Table of Contents

-Open your phone's camera roll.
-Scroll.
-Keep scrolling.
+Open your phone's camera roll and keep scrolling.

 Thumb scrolling through thousands of tiny photo thumbnails on smartphone with motion blur